tiramiseb/quickonf/docs/index.md

 Instructions are grouped by modules, documented here (yay!).

 ## Flags and arguments

+The `-config` or `-c` flag, associated with a file name, defines the configuration file to read.
+Its default value is `quickonf.yaml`.

 When run with the `-list` or `-l` flag, `quickonf` lists all defined steps, without changing or setting anything.